Provengo/TechDemos/run-code/README.md

 # Run Code Example

----
-michael

-A project to demo the usage of <a href="https://docs.provengo.tech/ProvengoCli/0.9.5/libraries/selenium.html#_sn_runcodecode"><code>runCode</code></a>, a Selenium library command that runs code in the browser and reports back to Provengo.
+This project demos the usage of <a href="https://docs.provengo.tech/ProvengoCli/0.9.5/libraries/selenium.html#_sn_runcodecode"><code>runCode</code></a>, a Selenium library command that runs code in the browser and reports back to tne Provengo tool.
 Here we test a page with a two tables.
-Each table has a an internal logic between rows and columns (need to sum numbers on some of the cells).
+Each table has a some internal logic between rows and columns (need to sum numbers on some of the cells).
 One table is correct, the other one contains several errors.

 NOTE: THIS IS STILL AN EXPERIMENTAL FEATURE, TO BE FULLY ROLLED OUT LATER THIS MONTH.